New Chamber Opera: History

 New Chamber Opera was founded in 1990 by Michael Burden and Gary Cooper.
 Burden serves as its director.

 The company has staged more than thirty productions, including Handel's Orlando, Serse and Amadigi di Gaula, Cimarosa's The Secret Marriage and Mozart's The Marriage of Figaro and Il Rè pastore.
 The company has an associated Baroque orchestra, The Band of Instruments.

 Appearances outside Oxford have included concerts and productions at the Tudeley and Southwark Festivals, several performances at London's South Bank Centre, and at the National Gallery.
 With its contemporary music ensemble Phoenix, it has performed several pieces of twentieth-century music theatre including Schoenberg's Pierrot Lunaire, Peter Maxwell Davies's Eight Songs for a Mad King, Vessalii Icones, Notre Dames des Fleurs, and Miss Donnithorne's Maggot, and Harrison Birtwistle's Down by the Greenwood Side.

 New Chamber Opera has frequently recovered and performed lesser known works, particularly those of the 17th, 18th, and early 19th centuries.
 To this end its members have prepared new editions and commissioned new translations.
 In 2008 and 2009, New Chamber Opera took part in a national fundraising campaign led by the Bodleian Library, Oxford, to prevent the only known manuscript of the English version of Francesco Cavalli's opera, Erismena, from being exported to the United States.
 New Chamber Opera subsequently staged the opera using a new edition by Michael Burden, and toured the production to the Opera at West Green House.

-Its music director is Steven Devine, and its singing patron is James Bowman.
+Its music director is Steven Devine.

 Activities

-The focus of the company's professional activities is the Summer Opera, an annual garden staging in the Warden's Garden at New College.
+The focus of the company's professional activities is the Summer Opera, an annual garden staging in the Warden's Garden at New College, and accompanied by The Band of Instruments.
 The garden, a natural theatrical space surrounded by stone walls with an 18th-century stone summer house, is located between Queen's Lane and All Souls College.

+The Band of Instruments

 The Band of Instruments, founded by Michael Burden and Gary Cooper in 1995, first performed with the Choir of New College, Oxford.
-In 2014 the Band's musical director is Roger Hamilton, and its leader is Caroline Balding.
+The Band's leader is Caroline Balding.
+The Band occasionally performs as an independent ensemble, and always accompanies the Summer Opera.